 Susan Hollinger advises clients on diverse commercial, complex and traditional areas, financial services, business law, and real estate with an emphasis on state and Federal regulatory matters, contracts, transactional work and compliance.
+Susan is selected for inclusion in The Best Lawyers in America® in the fields of Corporate Law and Mergers & Acquisitions Law.

 Significant projects include: representing a Catholic religious order in divesting a Catholic school and modifying charitable trust; forming de novo depository banks and non-depository trust companies; successfully completing the first domestication of an out of state non-depository trust company; reorganizing mutual banks into a mutual holding companies; converting a charter from a federal savings bank to a state, member bank; and, modernizing the New Hampshire banking statutes.